Jyotiraditya-Rakshit/HabitTracker/README.md

 ## 🧩 Installation

-Follow these steps to install and run the Food PG App on your device:
+Follow these steps to install and run the App on your device:

 Here is the link to the zip file : https://drive.google.com/file/d/1hRRv_bFcb3wh99oAEI2nEY_1Iht9EAmn/view?usp=sharing